 3. Page views per visit

-Implementing a well thought out UX strategy can ultimately shape how you want your website to be perceived and consumed.
-Maximising the power of good UX design, can certainly lead to increased interest from users, a gain in links, and eventually help your website rank.
+Implementing a well thought out UX strategy can ultimately shape your website is perceived and consumed.
+Maximising the power of good UX design will lead to increased interest from users, a gain in links, and eventually help your website rank better too.

-For best results, create web pages that are well-designed, easy to navigate, and have a seamless conversion funnel, in the initial stages of web development.
+For best results, you should create web pages that are well-designed, easy to navigate, and have a seamless conversion funnel, starting with these goals in mind during the initial stages of web development.

 GET ACTIONABLE ADVICE, WEEKLY